quicwg/multipath/draft-ietf-quic-multipath.md

-Specifically, while failover between WiFi and mobile networks is a well-known multipath use case, it only uses two paths at the same time temporily in order to avoid transmission pauses.
+Specifically, while failover between WiFi and mobile networks is a well-known multipath use case, it only uses two paths at the same time temporarily in order to avoid transmission pauses.
 Simultaneous path usage generally, however, needs more consideration than specified in this document to avoid negative performance